 Voila…a one quart bag with everything I need and (believe it or not) room to spare!

-If you’re a beauty product fiend like I am, I hope this helps you cram all of your must-haves into a teeny-tiny bag!
-Have any other tips?
+If you’re a beauty product fiend like I am, I hope this helps you pack your makeup for your next flight!

 Wanna Learn to Pack a Suitcase Like a Boss?